 A Parisian beauty editor once told me she and her colleagues liken Whole Foods to Disneyland.
 They don’t have anything like it in France, and much like you’d be hard-pressed to find an American editor who won’t shut up about the wonders of Monoprix (myself included), French beauty fans love hitting up Whole Foods’ Whole Body section whenever they’re in the States to stock up on the best in niche organic and all-natural beauty.
 Of course, we tend to take what we have readily available for granted, and up to that point, I hadn’t really poked around in Whole Foods' cosmetics aisle too much.
 But it took a foreigner to make me realize I’d been largely ignoring a pretty killer beauty destination for way too long.

-As much of a one-stop shop as Whole Foods' beauty section already is for natural, nontoxic products (many of which are relatively inexpensive and have cult followings), you’re only going to see it get better in the coming months—and you have Amy Jargo, Whole Food Market's global category manager for beauty, to thank for that.
+As much of a one-stop shop as Whole Foods' beauty section already is for natural, nontoxic products (many of which are relatively inexpensive and have cult followings), you’re only going to see it get better—and you have Amy Jargo, former Whole Food Market's global category manager for beauty, to thank for that.
 It’s her responsibility to source and curate the products that appear on Whole Body’s shelves—an honor reserved for few qualifying brands.

 Meet the Expert

-Amy Jargo is the Senior Category Merchant for Global Beauty at Whole Foods Market.
+Amy Jargo is the former Senior Category Merchant for Global Beauty at Whole Foods Market.

 Below, check out all of the best Whole Foods beauty products.

-How Does Whole Food Select its Beauty Products?
+How Does Whole Foods Select its Beauty Products?

 Each time Jargo and her team are considering a new product or brand, it goes through a rigorous vetting process that covers everything from formulation to company conditions as well as the backstory behind a given brand.
 And if you're a clean beauty connoisseur, Whole Foods Market bans over 100 commonly used ingredients in beauty and body care (think: parabens, oxybenzone, and formaldehyde donors).